noahbei/instagram-scraping/README.md

 Additionally, you can download the output as .json files through the menu at the top of the page or directly from the display divs.

 ## Important Notes
-- The web scraping process can be slow due to the need to mimic human behavior to avoid bot detection.
+- The web scraping process can be slow due to the need to mimic human behavior to avoid bot detection/action blocks.
 Please be patient during the scraping process.

 - Ensure you have a stable internet connection for the best performance.
 This will not work if you have a slow internet connection.